Sonia Sotomayor: Judgeship

 Sotomayor generally kept a low public profile as a district court judge.
 She showed a willingness to take anti-government positions in a number of cases, and during her first year in the seat, she received high ratings from liberal public-interest groups.
 Other sources and organizations regarded her as a centrist during this period.
 In criminal cases, she gained a reputation for tough sentencing and was not viewed as a pro-defense judge.
 A Syracuse University study found that in such cases, Sotomayor generally handed out longer sentences than her colleagues, especially when white-collar crime was involved.
 Fellow district judge Miriam Goldman Cedarbaum was an influence on Sotomayor in adopting a narrow, "just the facts" approach to judicial decision-making.

-As a trial judge, she garnered a reputation for being well-prepared in advance of a case and moving cases along a tight schedule.
+As a trial judge, she garnered a reputation for being well-prepared for cases and moving them along a tight schedule.
 Lawyers before her court viewed her as plain-spoken, intelligent, demanding, and sometimes somewhat unforgiving; one said, "She does not have much patience for people trying to snow her.
 You can't do it."

 Notable rulings

 On March 30, 1995, in Silverman v.
 Major League Baseball Player Relations Committee, Inc., Sotomayor issued a preliminary injunction against Major League Baseball, preventing it from unilaterally implementing a new collective bargaining agreement and using replacement players.
 Her ruling ended the 1994 baseball strike after 232 days, the day before the new season was scheduled to begin.
 The Second Circuit upheld Sotomayor's decision and denied the owners' request to stay the ruling.
 The decision raised her profile, won her the plaudits of baseball fans, and had a lasting effect on the game.
-In the preparatory phase of the case, Sotomayor informed the lawyers of both sides that, "I hope none of you assumed ... that my lack of knowledge of any of the intimate details of your dispute meant I was not a baseball fan.
+In the preparatory phase of the case, Sotomayor told the lawyers on both sides, "I hope none of you assumed ... that my lack of knowledge of any of the intimate details of your dispute meant I was not a baseball fan.
 You can't grow up in the South Bronx without knowing about baseball."

 In Dow Jones v.
 Department of Justice (1995), Sotomayor sided with the Wall Street Journal in its efforts to obtain and publish a photocopy of the last note left by former Deputy White House Counsel Vince Foster.
-Sotomayor ruled that the public had "a substantial interest" in viewing the note and enjoined the U.S. Justice Department from blocking its release.
+She ruled that the public had "a substantial interest" in the note and enjoined the U.S. Justice Department from blocking its release.